MyArtGallery

 Why Hobart Is a Landscape Art Collecting Hub

-The eight galleries profiled in this guide—Artefacts, Bett Gallery, Colville Gallery, Despard Gallery, Handmark Gallery, Nolan Gallery & School of Art, Penny Contemporary, and The TAG Art Gallery—form the backbone of Hobart's landscape art market.
-All are located in Hobart itself, making it straightforward to visit multiple spaces in a single gallery crawl.
-The concentration of these galleries within the city creates natural clustering, particularly around the inner-city areas that have become focal points for galleries, independent shops, and creative practitioners.
-This accessibility is part of what makes Hobart different: you can see serious contemporary and traditional landscape work without the gatekeeping or elevated price barriers of Sydney or Melbourne galleries.
+Eight galleries form the heart of Hobart's landscape art market: Artefacts, Bett Gallery, Colville Gallery, Despard Gallery, Handmark Gallery, Nolan Gallery & School of Art, Penny Contemporary, and The TAG Art Gallery.
+All sit in Hobart itself, so you can hop between several in an afternoon.
+They cluster together in inner-city areas that have become creative hubs, packed with galleries, independent shops, and artists.
+That's what makes Hobart different from bigger cities.
+You can see serious contemporary and traditional landscape work without the snobbery or massive price tags you'd face in Sydney or Melbourne galleries.

 Understanding Landscape Art: Medium, Meaning, and Market